IoT Gateway-The Best Guide to its Working

 The hardware abstraction layer is for the portability of the IoT software.
 This layer in architecture is to make the software design independent of the hardware.
 Henceforth, the time and cost required to port the developed software application to a different hardware platform are reduced.

-As the name implies, this layer consists of software stacks that serve as interfaces with IoT sensor modules.
-A specific software stack is integrated based on the sensor interface that the IoT gateway supports.
-A few examples of integrated software stacks are– ZigBee, 6LoWPAN, BLE, and more.
+As the name implies, this layer consists of the connectivity protocol that serve as interfaces with IoT sensor node modules and Gateway.
+A specific connectivity software stack is integrated based on the sensor interface that the IoT gateway supports.
+A few examples of integrated software stacks are– ZigBee, 6LoWPAN, BLE, LoRa and more.

 This layer includes device management and device configuration.
 An IoT gateway device is required to keep track of all connected devices/sensors.
 In addition to this, all the sensor management and configuration are performed at the Internet of Things gateway itself.